 -Rapid dual-pixel CMOS AF in live view, makes it possible to track moving subjects reliably when shooting video.

 -silent shooting is available even at 7fps, great for blind use or shooting skittish wildlife.

 -7fps isn’t slow but isn’t fast either, sometimes it is not fast enough the capture the peak of action, the best pose or the best wing position.

 -AF drive at f/8 not as fast as I’d like, becomes very slow in low light.

 -Still uses the obsolete CF interface as opposed to CFAST, the SD interface is slow and limits the camera’s performance.

 -Battery grip only uses one battery at a time (power from two batteries cannot be combined to speed up AF drive)

 -Focusing screen is fixed.

--VF illumination is only black, unlike EOS-1D X Mark II which is red making it much easier to see the focus points.
+-VF illumination is only in black, unlike EOS-1D X Mark II which is in red making it much easier to see the focus points.

--Dual-Pixel RAW although in its current form it has very limited use for avian photography.
+-Dual-Pixel RAW in its current form has very limited use for avian photography.